IBM/terratorch/docs/guide/terramind.md

 !!! warning "Important"
     TiM only works with fully pre-trained raw inputs (all bands, no `bands` parameter).
-    The generator model is frozen and cannot adapt to unseen inputs such as subsets of pre-trained bands.
+    The generator model is frozen and cannot adapt to unseen inputs such as subsets of pre-trained bands or new modalities.
     If this is the case for you, you cannot use the TiM models.

 To use, suffix `_tim` to the model name and set `tim_modalities`.